ramigs/nuxt-fauna-article/nuxt-fauna.md

 deploy on a host of your choice.

 The intent was to point out that it doesn't always has to be a matter of A/B decision.
-We can aim for a "hybrid" solution whenever possible, using the best of both worlds, where we pre-render the most we can, and asynchronously fetch just the data we need.
+We can aim for a "hybrid" solution whenever possible, where we pre-render the most we can, and asynchronously fetch just the data we need.

 The code for this tutorial can be found in these GitHub repos: